 I recently watched X-Men Origins: Wolverine and ended up quite liking it.
 I was expecting a god-awful movie that focused too much on action and special effects, and in consequence, butchering the lore and intrigue of one of the most iconic comic book characters.
 After all, every blog or comment I read talked about how this was a particular case of the game being so much better than the movie it was based off of.
 Yet, in the end, I ended up really enjoying the movie.
+These are perfect to watch after some action packed sports betting matches at www.aucoe.info.

 The problem, or solution rather, was that I have never been that attached to the X-Men comics.
 I think I read some issues as a kid and I do remember dashing to the living room as soon as I got home from school to watch the animated X-Men series but other than those brief glimpses into this heavily renown series, I don’t know too much.
 I know from reading around the net that this new Wolverine movie does away with everything established in the comics, but don’t ask me what those changes are cause I don’t know, and I don’t really care.
 Backstory of Logan in the movie was rather weak, but I think the overall story worked and the ending I felt tied into the first X-Men movie rather nicely, and that was rather good enough for me.